JvanKatwijk/swradio-8/README.md

 --------------------------------------------------------------------------

 ![swradio-8](/Screenshot-swradio-4.png?raw=true)
-Example of use of the ssb decoder (lsb selected with an lsb bandfilter).
+Example of use of the ssb decoder (old picture) (lsb selected with an lsb bandfilter).

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------

 ![swradio-8](/Screenshot-swradio-5.png?raw=true)
-Example of "listening" to the dutch coastguard with amtor.
+Example of "listening" to the dutch coastguard with amtor (old picture)

 --------------------------------------------------------------------------
 ----------------------------------------------------------------------